Chainflow/oasis-mission-control/INSTRUCTIONS.md

 - *network_url*

-    Give the network url, whic is useful to gather information like network height and epoch number.
+    The network url this is used to provide network information like network height and epoch number.

 - *network_node_name*

-    Give the node name of network which will be used as a query params in network url.
+    The node name of the network which will be used to query params in network url.

-    **Note:**  We have configured the SimplyVc api server and running it on our mainnet to get the network block height and epoch number.
-So the given network_url and network_node_name has taken based on the configuration we did.
-    If you want to give another network url and node name you can configure it otherwise you can just keep which we have provided.
+    **Note:**  So the default network_url and network_node_name uses the SimplyVC api server to get the network block height and epoch number.
+If you want to use another network url and node name, change the default values.
+Otherwise keep the default values to use the SimplyVC api server.

-After populating config.toml, check if you have connected to influxdb and created a database which you are going to use.
+After populating config.toml, check and see if you have connected to influxdb and created a database.

 If your connection throws error "database not found", create a database